3devangelist/Complient_mechanisms_learning_experience/Exercices/1 - webcam mount/README.md

 # Logitech C910 Screen Mount

 ## Objectives
-The primary objective of this project is to develop a functional and ergonomic mount that enhances the usability of the Logitech C910 screen.
-By designing a custom solution, we aim to address any limitations or discomfort associated with the default mounting options provided by the manufacturer.
+The primary objective of this project is to develop a functional and ergonomic mount that enhances the usability of the Logitech C910.
+By designing a custom solution, to learn come concepts about Compliance Mechanisms
 ## Features
 The Logitech C910 Screen Mount offers several key features: